-Also look for meditation classes, books, CDs and DVDs in libraries or search online.
+You could also explore meditation classes, books, CDs and DVDs available in libraries or search online for resources including apps and websites.

 Unhealthy ways to cope

 People often drink, smoke or use drugs to relax.

 But instead of helping us cope, these things may make stress worse - and can damage health.